irql-notlessorequal/ror2-gimme/Thunderstore/README.md

 I may fix this in the future.

-There are some other items are not available since they are internal items and their functionality is not known.
+There are some other items that are not available because they are internal items and their functionality is not known.

 # Credits